abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 Computed properties allow us to declaratively compute derived values.
 However, there are cases where we need to perform **"side effects"** in reaction to state changes - for example, mutating the DOM, or changing another piece of state based on the result of an async operation.

+- usually when the computed property depends on more than one thing
+- also use it when you want to do something when condition happens or promise fulfilled

-With Options API, we can use the watch option to trigger a function whenever a **reactive property** changes:
+> With Options API, we can use the watch option to trigger a function whenever a **reactive property** changes

 ```js
 export default {